 Research at UT Austin

 Scientists also learned that changing the diet pathogenic bacteria feed on can actually change the state of the bacteria itself.
-As a result the pathogenic bacteria that can be rewired to be unhealthy may also be able to be rewired to be healthy again by changing diets.
+As a result, the pathogenic bacteria that can be rewired to be unhealthy may also be able to be rewired to be healthy again by changing diets.
 Such findings indicate that diseases associated with oral health may be controlled.

 Researchers from the University of British Columbia and the University of Florida infected mice with four different types of mouth bacteria associated with periodontal disease.
-After six months, tests showed that the mice infected with the oral bacteria showed an increase in cholesterol levels and inflammation, both which are linked to heart disease.
+After six months, tests showed that the mice infected with the oral bacteria showed an increase in cholesterol levels and inflammation, both of which are linked to heart disease.
 The test results also showed that the bacteria traveled throughout their bodies to the heart, lungs, liver, and kidneys of the mice.
 Additionally, certain bacteria associated with severe periodontal lesions were shown to form clots by attaching themselves to blood platelets, increasing the risk of stroke.

 Periodontal disease, a chronic inflammatory disease, has also been linked to diabetes, Alzheimer’s disease, impotence in men, and it can even affect the health of an unborn child.
 Forty percent of cases of infective endocarditis are caused by bacteria from the mouth.
-According to research, mother’s suffering from periodontal disease during pregnancy can give birth to pre-term or low-birth-weight babies.
+According to research, mother’s suffering from periodontal disease during pregnancy can give birth to pre-term or low birth weight babies.

-Scientist Discover More About Bacterial Behaviors
+Scientists Discover More About Bacterial Behaviors

 What Microbiologists Say About Your Mouth